 Are there any role models or mentors who have helped you along the way?

 TO: I’m grateful to have grown up learning from my grandmother’s hard work ethic and leadership, my mom’s will to go back to finish college as a single mother of two young children, my brother’s creativity and way of questioning things around him, and my aunt and uncle’s focus on balancing work and family life.
-I had strong support while at St. Cloud State, especially from the Multicultural Student Services where I worked (Shahzad Ahmad, Julie Cruz, Angie Witte, Shawn Kakuk, and more), Caroline Williams, and the Department of Atmospheric & Hydrologic Sciences (Tony Hansen, Brian Billings, Kate Pound, Jean Hoff, Alan Srock, Juan Fedele, etc.).
+I had strong support while at St. Cloud State, especially from the Multicultural Student Services where I worked (Shahzad Ahmad, Julie Cruz, Angie Witte, Shawn Kakuk, and more), Caroline Williams, and the Department of Atmospheric & Hydrologic Sciences (Tony Hansen, Brian Billings, Kate Pound, Jean Hoff, Rodney Kubesh, Alan Srock, Juan Fedele, etc.).
 As a PhD student, I’ve found support through postdocs, fellow students, professors, my advisors, committee members, and mentors from other organizations.
 Myrl Hendershott, Amin Dezfuli, Anna Wilson, Brian Henn, Joel Norris, and close friends have especially helped me grow through certain challenges graduate school can present.

 What are some of the challenges you face as a student?